John Parker, PhD

 Experience

-- Led company-wide migration to the Databricks platform
+- Led company-wide migration to the Databricks platform, centralizing data and enabling self-service analytics

 - Partnered with IT to enable real-time lab data ingestion of many instruments using AWS S3 File Gateway and Spark Declarative Pipelines